The cost of a PlaidCloud Data Warehouse instance is determined by a limited number of factors that you control. All costs incurred are usage based.

 There is no additional cost per node.
 The compute cost of the DWS instance is the product of concurrency and parallelism plus the master node.

-There are two types of storage in use by the PlaidCloud DWS:
+Three types of table storage options are available in a PlaidCloud DWS:

 |Storage Type||Hourly Cost (GB/hr)||Monthly Cost (GB/month)|

 This is the most common storage type for a database.
-It is the standard storage type for all data in the DWS instance and provides triple redundancy.
+It is the default storage type for data in the DWS instance.

-Cost Optimized storage is significantly less expensive than the high performance storage but it does have limitations.
+Cold storage is significantly less expensive than both Hot and Warm but it does have limitations.
 It is not included in the backup snapshots.
 It has significantly lower performance and is generally not suitable for queries that must be responsive.

 However, for low usage or archival data it can provide a substantial cost savings while still enabling real-time access to the data, albeit at a slower query speed.
 This is a significant improvement over using ETL processes to archive table data and then needing to reconstitute it later when required through additional ETL processes.

-For example, if the current and prior year financial data is stored in high performance storage to handle the vast majority of queries, prior years could be stored in Cost Optimized storage.
+For example, if the current and prior year financial data is stored in high performance storage to handle the vast majority of queries, prior years could be stored in Cold storage.
 When access to several years is needed, exceeding what is in hot storage, then a simple UNION query of the hot data and the cold data will return the full dataset.
-This eliminates complex data archival processes by keeping all the data readily available in the same DWS instance.
+This eliminates complex data archival processes by keeping all the data readily available in the same DWS instance while optimizing storage costs.

 |Source Geolocation||Egress (per GB)||Ingress (per GB)|